Skip to main content

 The Policy Server Contract

-This is the what one needs to implement when adapting to a new model.
+This is what one needs to implement when adapting to a new model.

 Transport